4np/UitzendingGemist/README.md

 # Okay, that's all great!
 But how do I get this on my ![Apple TV](https://cloud.githubusercontent.com/assets/1049693/11407062/c1891a92-93b0-11e5-9270-745cf4fa4152.png)?

 Unfortunately the app cannot be distributed in the Appstore as the NPO does not allow third parties in doing so.
-However, using a _free_ Apple Developer account you *can* compile it yourself and install it in your own Apple TV 4.
+However, using a _free_ Apple Developer account you *can* compile it yourself and install it in your own Apple TV 4 (_but also read the note below_).

 **Prerequisites:**